jeffgennari/lg24devsecops/README.md

 As a second extension, install an additional security-related GitHub Action from the marketplace (https://github.com/marketplace?type=actions).

 #### Credit
-Credit to Jonathan Woytek for this exercise.
+Thanks to Jonathan Woytek for this exercise.